noraworld/ted-enhancer/README/en.md

 # TED Enhancer
 ⚠️ **This project is under WIP.**

+TED Enhancer lets TED transform into the most sophisticated language learning tool.
+Keen to improve your language skills?
+Leave them to TED Enhancer.
+TED Enhancer will definitely be the best buddy for learning a language.

 [![feature](/img/feature.png)](https://www.ted.com/talks/mary_norris_the_nit_picking_glory_of_the_new_yorker_s_comma_queen)

 ## Features
-* Comprehensive translation by DeepL
+### Comprehensive translation by DeepL
-    * if the video you want to watch offers some subtitles, it can translate it into your preferred language, **even if the video doesn't support the language**
+If the video you want to watch offers some subtitles, it can translate it into your preferred language, **even if the video doesn't support the language**.

-* Displaying the original subtitle and the translated subtitle simultaneously
+### Displaying the original subtitle and the translated subtitle simultaneously
-    * translation works **in real-time**
+Translation works **in real-time**.

-* Ability to show and hide the subtitles
+### Ability to show and hide the subtitles
-    * this is useful when you would like to see if you can understand what the speaker says **without the subtitles**
+This is useful when you would like to see if you can understand what the speaker says **without the subtitles**.

-* Repetitive playback of the same line
+### Repetitive playback of the same line
-    * it would help when you try to do **shadowing or overlapping**
+It would help when you try to do **shadowing or overlapping**.

-* Keyboard full-support
+### Keyboard full-support
-    * every function is manipulable as **keyboard shortcuts**
+Every function is manipulable as **keyboard shortcuts**.

 ## Installation
 _Stay tuned!_

 ## Keyboard Shortcuts
-Here are the keyboard shortcuts that this extension offers.
+Here are the keyboard shortcuts that this TED Enhancer offers.

 | Key | Description                                                      |
 | :-: | ---------------------------------------------------------------- |